 About a year ago, my astronomy buddies and I made plans to observe the 2017 Total Solar Eclipse that tracks across the USA from Oregon on August 21, 2017.
 Some of our group decided to head for the desert of Central Oregon, but a few of us decide to stay in the Willamette Valley near Salem in the I-5 corridor.
-I made reservations at a hotel in Newburg, which is just outside the track of totality, and others used Air BnB to book accommodation inside the track of totality.
+I made reservations at a hotel in Newburg, which is just outside the track of totality.
+Others in my group used Air BnB to book accommodation inside the track of totality.
 I also picked the Western Oregon University campus in the small town of Monmouth, Oregon as our meeting place, since it is very close to the centreline of totality for this eclipse.

 My full itinerary is listed below.
 Feel free to click on what interests you, however if you click on the top-most item, there are links at the bottom of each page (just above the Comments section) to take you to the next destination – from beginning to end.
 This is the best way to explore the whole trip as it happened.